anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 - Alliance and execution of OVP flows and methodologies, which supports common structures for code, artifact generation and repository, Conformance criteria, etc.)
 -   Where possible, leveraging ONAP Network and Service Models, with identified VNF-specific parameters
 -   Utilizing Standard Conformance criteria.
--   Defining Anuket reference architecture (RA) as scenarios, and having all test cases for the RA be involved in OVP (could also be addressed in OVP as Anuket test)
+-   Defining Anuket CNTT reference architecture (RA) as scenarios, and having all test cases for the RA be involved in OVP (could also be addressed in OVP as Anuket CNTT test)
 -   Add test cases from operators, which operators already tested in their environment

 <a name="2.7.2"></a>